Sturla22/Sturla22.github.io/_posts/2021-04-02-vhdl-design-patterns-test-controller.md

 {% include toc.html %}

-This setup is entirely overkill for simple designs, but perhaps appropriate for board- or system-level testbenches i.e. testbenches going beyond the Affirm/Check/Asserts of self checking testbenches and into testbenches that can get up to tens of thousands of lines and are checking the integration of several components for example.
+This setup is entirely overkill for simple designs, but perhaps appropriate for board- or system-level testbenches i.e. testbenches going beyond the Affirm/Check/Asserts of self checking testbenches but rather testbenches that can get up to tens of thousands of lines and are checking the integration of several components for example.

 The architecture of testbenches tends towards something like the following image: